 So if you haven’t played with chocolate, it’s never too late.
 And specially when such a festive filling is treasured within the hard chocolate shell, you absolutely must!
 The filling is creamy but doesn’t spill out of the shell when you bite into the truffle.
 It’s slightly chunky from the cookie crumbs and pecans and you can taste all that pumpkin pie goodness!

-- 3/5 cup ginger snap cookie crumbs (about 12 cookies pulsed)
+- 3/4 cup ginger snap cookie crumbs about 12 cookies crushed

 - 2 oz cream cheese

-- 1½ cup bittersweet chocolate chips (good quality; I use Ghirardelli)
+- 1 1/2 cup bittersweet chocolate chips I use Ghirardelli

 - To make the pumpkin pie filling, in a mixing bowl toss in ginger snap cookie crumbs, graham cracker crumbs, pumpkin puree, cream cheese and confectioner's sugar and mix really well.
 It should resemble a sticky cookie dough.
-I(f you think it is too sticky, add in some more graham crackers crumbs until the mixture is slightly sticky.)
+If you think it is too sticky, add in some more graham crackers crumbs until the mixture is only slightly tacky.

 - Pop the bowl in the freezer to chill for an hour or until you can roll the pumpkin pie mixture into tiny balls.
-Let the pumpkin balls rest in the fridge while you temper chocolate.
+Use a mini icecream scoop!
+Once done, let the pumpkin balls rest in the fridge while you temper the chocolate.

-- To temper chocolate, melt 1 cup of the chocolate chips.
-To this melted chocolate, add the remaining ½ cup until the chips are melted (it's okay if some of the chips haven't melt.
+- To temper chocolate, melt 1 cup of the chocolate.
+To this melted chocolate, add the remaining 1/2 cup until the chocolate is melted (this is obviously a cheat to tempering chocolate quickly).

 - Immediately, dip the pumpkin balls in the tempered chocolate and place on parchment paper until the chocolate is set.